Nebulosa-max/programming-for-data-analytics/README.md

 # programming-for-data-analytics

-This repository is for my ATU module.
+This repository is for my  programming-for-data-analytics module

 - **assignments/** → work for assessments
 - **project/** → final project